 - Autoimmune Diseases: Rheumatoid arthritis, Diabetes Type 1

-- Retroactive one-time refund – The CRA will evaluate your DTC application and if you were diagnosed or had the symptoms of the qualifying disabilities, they will approve you for the DTC for up to the past 10 years.
-If you or your supporter has been paying federal taxes during those years, you will receive a lump sum payment as a refund for the years you were found eligible.
+- Retroactive one-time refund – The CRA will evaluate your DTC application and see when you were diagnosed or how long you had the symptoms of the qualifying disabilities; they can approve you for the DTC for up to the past ten years.
+If you or your supporter have been paying federal taxes during those years, you will receive a lump sum payment as a refund for the years you were found eligible.

-- Annual refund – If your impairment started recently and you have been found eligible to receive the DTC, you will be able to claim the Disability Tax Credit refund annually when you prepare your taxes.
+- Annual refund – if you have been found eligible to receive the DTC, you will be able to claim the DTC refund annually when you prepare your taxes.
 But, please be aware that most DTCs expire after a few years and will require you to re-apply.

-A key to understanding how the Disability Tax Credit works, is to understand the differences between the disabled and the claimant as it pertains to the Disability Tax Credit application process.
+A key to understanding how the DTC application process works is to understand the differences between the disabled and the claimant.

-What is the difference between The Disabled and The Claimant?
+What is the Difference Between the Disabled Person and the Claimant?

-When a person is applying for the Disability Tax Credit they can be both the disabled and the claimant but there are many situations where the disabled and claimant are not the same person so we must understand the difference between both.
+When a person is applying for the Disability Tax Credit (DTC), they can be both the disabled and the claimant, but there are many situations where the disabled and the claimant are not the same person, so we must understand the difference between both.

-The Disabled is the individual who has impairments or conditions that qualify them for the Disability Tax Credit.
+The Disabled is the individual who has impairments or conditions that qualify them for the DTC.

-In order to be considered as a claimant by the CRA you must meet the following criteria:
+To be considered as a claimant by the CRA, you must meet the following criteria: